edugemen/bls-eth-clock-in/README.md

 ## Overview

-This projects helps to keep track of the workers that are doing their job and have a proof of that.
+This projects helps to keep track of the workers that will commit to work and have a proof of that.
 I used BLS encryption to make an aggregated signature of every workers period signature.

 This is the sequence diagram of the project: